chrisnajman/code-snippets/README.md

 ## `@media (hover: hover)`

-Targets only those devices which support `:hover` and excludes those which don't, e.g. mobiles and tablets.
+Targets only those devices which support `:hover` and excludes those which don't, e.g., mobiles and tablets.

 Useful if you find that a `:hover` state 'sticks' on mobile/tablet.